SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

         * Number of replicas: 2
         * Subnet group: create new in same VPC/subnets as cluster, call it rdw-opus-redis
         * Security Group: rdw-opus-redis
-* [ ] Test access to the reconciliation report bucket.
+* [ ] (Optional) Test access to the reconciliation report bucket.
 This is the landing place for reconciliation reports and is owned by the vendor submitting test results.
 They should have provided the bucket name and access/secret keys.
 This step is optional but is worthwhile since it will eliminate certain possibilities when troubleshooting. *Obviously, if another mechanism is being used to deliver reconciliation reports or if the report is not being used modify this step appropriately.*
     1. Create an AWS CLI credential profile on the jump server by adding the following to `~/.aws/credentials`:
         ```properties
         [reconciliation]